spmvg/asdfuzz/README.md

 To skip a section while the fuzzer is already running, press `[control]`+`[spacebar]`.

 Individual fields in JSON data will be fuzzed recursively.
-If base64-urlencoded JSON is present in parameters or cookies, this data will be fuzzed recursively as well.
+If base64-urlencoded JSON data is present in parameters or cookies, this data will be fuzzed recursively as well.

 ## Usage
 ```text